-In PBO’s dehumidifiers group test, the Meaco DD8L Junior won the best buy award – and Meaco have now produced an additional model with improved features, writes Alex Bell.
+In PBO’s best boat dehumidifiers group test, the Meaco DD8L Junior won the best buy award – and Meaco have now produced an additional model with improved features, writes Alex Bell.

 With the same model number, it carries the Zambezi brand to distinguish it from the other two models (DD8L and DD8L Junior).

 Besides the addition of more control features, the condensing coils on the Zambezi have been redesigned to help prevent dust build-up.
 I found the Meaco DD8L Zambezi controls less intuitive than on the other models, but soon mastered them.

 With each product is a ‘Buy Now’ or ‘Best Deal’ link.
 If you click on this then we may receive a small amount of money from the retailer when you purchase the item.
 This doesn’t affect the amount you pay.

 A central On/Off/Enter touch button is surrounded by four arrows: the Left/Right arrows cycle between different functions (eg fan speed) while the Up/Down arrows select the settings.

 A rectangular LED display indicates all the functions.
 Additional features include percentage relative humidity and temperature display, plus the ability to set the dehumidifier to start and stop at different times with a daily run timer.

 The great strength of these dehumidifiers is their ability to bring the humidity down to a pre-set level, then go into sleep mode for 30 minutes.
 The machine will then switch itself on and sample the air for three minutes.

 If humidity exceeds a set amount the machine will stay on until it has brought the level back down, then it will go back into power-saving sleep mode.